ArvindArchu/RISC-V-FFT/readme.md

-#RISC-V pipelined implementation
+# RISC-V Pipelined Implementation

-This branch will contain a pipelined processor with all superscalar features disabled, it will serve as a base upon which the other modules for supersclar will be integrated
+This branch contains a pipelined RISC-V processor implementation with all superscalar features disabled.

-##Structure
+It serves as the baseline design on top of which superscalar features will later be integrated.

+## Structure

-- `rtl/` – processor modules
+- `rtl/` – processor RTL modules
-- `sim/` – simulation testbench
+- `sim/` – simulation testbench and generated simulation outputs
 - `makefile` – build and simulation automation